GSA/fpkilint/docs/cpct_user_help.md

 collection: docs
 permalink: docs/userguide/
 ---
-Questions:  How do you get access to the tool?
-Hosted where?
-Login required?
-Assume government only?
+Questions:  Login to a website to access tool required?
+Government only?

 ## What is the Certificate Profile Conformance Tool (CPCT)?
 (Matt) (Background - summary of the tool)<br>
 (Needs to be simple with key details.
-Easy to use, quick, accurate, sames time and resources, produces reports for audits or archive, etc.) will help you test certificates for conformance with a policy and profile version (Federal PKI X.509 Certificate Profiles).
+Easy to use, quick, accurate, sames time and resources, produces reports for audits or archive, etc.)
+CPCT will help you test a certificate for conformance with a Federal PKI X.509 Certificate Policy and Certificate Profile version; for example, you could use CPCT to test a certificate for **_Common Card Authentication_** conformance with:

+* **Certificate Policy**: _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_
+* **Certificate Profile and Version**: _FPKI X.509 Certificate and CRL Extensions Profile_, Version 1.8
+* **Common Card Authentication** Profile

 (Speeds up your process of examining/visual inspection of certificates against profiles for discrepancies.)
 The tool analyzes your uploaded certificate and displays a test report.
 The report shows whether your certificate is a Pass or Fail with explanations/discrepancies.